HamishPayne/CODE-WORDS/Classroom/Week-07/readme.md

 Win also showed my Phase font by [Elias Hanzer](https://www.eliashanzer.com/) which I have actually played around with before, but he reminded me that it has an audio input option which lets you play with the paramaters of the font through the audio input on the computer which is an idea i'm interesting in using for my project, I'm going to see if I can inspect the code that the site uses to figure out how it's done.
 Thanks Win!

 ## Processing
-In the afternoon Karen showed us a few different resources for p5js and showed us some cool examples of using sprites (a,b), I remember using sprites when using [Game Maker](https://www.yoyogames.com/gamemaker) when i was in grade 3.
+In the afternoon Karen showed us a few different resources for p5js and showed us some cool examples of using sprites (a,b), I remember using sprites when making games using [Game Maker](https://www.yoyogames.com/gamemaker) when i was in grade 2/3.

 [p5js libraries](https://p5js.org/libraries/)\
 -An overview of p5js libraries\